elastic/universal-profiling-documentation/README.md

 ## Getting started with Universal Profiling

-At the moment, Universal Profiling is **available only on [Elastic Cloud](http://cloud.elastic.co)**.
+At the moment, Universal Profiling is **only available on [Elastic Cloud](http://cloud.elastic.co)**.
-Eventually, it may also be available in self-managed or open-source distributions of the Elastic stack.
+Eventually, it may also be available on self-managed or open-source distributions of the Elastic stack.

-### Elastic Cloud

-Enabling Universal Profiling on a deployment requires some manual actions, most of which will be automated in upcoming releases.
+Enabling Universal Profiling on a deployment currently requires some manual actions.
+Many of these actions will be automated in upcoming releases.

+### Prerequisites

-You need the following prerequisites:
+Before setting up Universal Profiling, check the following prerequisites:

-- a Cloud account with a Platinum subscription
-- a deployment at version 8.5.0 or higher (you can either provision a new one or upgrade an existing one)
+- a deployment at version 8.5.0 or higher (you can either provision a new one or upgrade an existing one).
-- the Integrations Server must be enabled in the deployment
+- the Integrations Server must be enabled in the deployment.
-- credentials (either an API key or username/password) for the `superuser` Elasticsearch role (typically, the `elastic` user)
+- credentials (either an API key or username/password) for the `superuser` Elasticsearch role (typically, the `elastic` user).
-- a Linux machine with a terminal to run commands
+- a Linux machine with a terminal to run commands.

-With these sorted out, you are ready to get started!

-#### Deployment reference
+### Deployment configuration example

-Before creating a new cluster, or upgrading an existing one to 8.5, please review the suggested configuration tier for each Elastic stack component.
+Before creating a new cluster or upgrading an existing one, review the suggested configuration tier for each Elastic stack component.

-The reference deployment configuration in the table was tested to support profiling data from a fleet up to 500 hosts, each with 8 or 16 CPU cores, for a total of roughly 6000 cores.
+The deployment configuration example in the following table was tested to support profiling data from a fleet of up to 500 hosts, each with 8 or 16 CPU cores, for a total of roughly 6000 cores.

 | Component           | Size per zone (memory) | Zones |
 |---------------------|------------------------|-------|